shadow-robot/sr_vision/sr_camera_launch/README.md

 `roslaunch sr_camera_launch camera_calibration.launch`

-As default set to be used with Kinect and with a checker board used in Shadow workshop.
+As default set to be used with Kinect and with a checkerboard used in Shadow workshop.
 To switch camera use flag:

 `camera_name` - set *kinect* for Kinect and *astra* for Orbbec Astra

+In you're using different checkerboard, `size` and `square` parameters can be adjusted.
+For more information on calibration, see used package [wiki](http://wiki.ros.org/camera_calibration).

 ## Troubleshooting